skip to content

 Woman applying an estrogen patch to hip

 Hot flashes at 3 a.m.?
 Vaginal dryness making sex painful?
 Or maybe menopause has left you achy, moody, and sleepless.
-One small patch can help.
+One small patch can help ease your menopause symptoms.

 The estrogen patch is a form of hormone replacement therapy (HRT) that delivers a steady dose of estradiol (e2) through your skin to your bloodstream.

-• Estradiol patches are one of the simplest ways to ease menopause symptoms like hot flashes, night sweats, and sleep trouble, and help prevent bone loss.
+• Estradiol patches can ease menopause symptoms like hot flashes, night sweats, and sleep trouble, and help prevent bone loss.

 • Because they bypass your liver, estrogen patches may carry a lower risk of blood clots than oral estrogen.